 What is an Addiction Intervention?

-Many times, people feel unsure about what to do for their loved ones who are suffering from addiction.
+Many times, people feel unsure about what to do for their loved ones who are suffering from substance dependence.
 It often seems like, no matter what you say, the individual seems to return to drug or alcohol use.

-Often, people who struggle with substance abuse feel trapped.
+Often, people who struggle with addiction feel trapped.
 They feel stuck in a lifestyle they never asked for, never expected.
 But, thankfully, there is hope for each one who is suffering!

-Of course, the best thing people can do when they’re trapped in the world of addiction is to ask for help.
+Of course, the best thing people can do when they’re trapped in the world of substance dependence is to ask for help.
 But, it’s not always easy to do so.
 Sometimes, people may not really even realize how far their substance use problem has gone.

 Interventions are never easy for people to perform.
 But, sometimes, it’s the best way to help.
-Your loved one may not really see the truth about his or her problem.
-The negative effects that addiction has had in the individual’s life may not be very clear or evident to the person.
+Your loved one may not really see the truth about his or her substance use disorder.
+The negative effects that substance use disorder has had in the individual’s life may not be very clear or evident to the person.
 This is where you come in.

-During an alcohol or drug addiction intervention, individuals select a neutral and comfortable setting where they and their addicted loved one can meet to talk about the substance abuse problem.
+During an alcohol or drug addiction intervention, individuals select a neutral and comfortable setting where they and their loved one can meet to talk about the substance use disorder.

 There are a few things to keep in mind when planning and performing an intervention.
 It’s best to reach out to your loved one he or she is sober, if possible.
 And a calm, loving demeanor will always get the best reaction.
 An intervention should never be confused for an attack.

-Essentially, the family members and/or friends gather with professionals to talk to the individual about the consequences of the person’s addiction.
-They also work to persuade the person to get professional treatment for their addiction problem.
+Essentially, the family members and/or friends gather with professionals to talk to the individual about the consequences of the person’s drug or alcohol use.
+They also work to persuade the person to get professional treatment for their substance dependence.

 The idea of performing an intervention may make you feel a little nervous.
 That’s completely understandable!
 No doubt, you’re wondering if you really need to do this.
 Well, it might help to know about a few signs that an intervention is necessary.
 If you do see any of the following signs, it might just be time to contact a professional and discuss the best way to intervene and help your loved one.